 Singapore noodles or Sing Chow Mai Fun is a very popular takeout dish in Western Chinese cuisine.
 The origin of this dish is not quite what its name suggest, it is actually a Cantonese dish, not Singaporean.
-Likewise, it is usually found at Cantonese restaurants in Western countries.
+Likewise, you can usually find Singapore noodles or Sing Chow Mai Fun at Cantonese restaurants in Western countries.
 Like Australia, Canada, United States and England.
 As well as a popular street food (hawker food) in Hong Kong.
-If you try to find this dish in Singapore, you may be disappointed, it is very unusual or non-existence there.
-While the origin is unclear, Singapore noodles is definitely one of the many favourite takeout dishes that tastes really good.
+Have you tried looking for this dish in Singapore?
+Chances are you will end up in disappointment.
+Because it is very unusual or even non-existence there.
+While the origin is unclear.
+Singapore noodles is no doubt one of the many favourite Chinese restaurant takeout dishes that tastes really good.

 Gluten Free Singapore Noodles (Sing Chow Mai Fun)

 Furthermore, Singapore noodles (Sing Chow Mai Fun) is a stir-fried rice vermicelli noodles dish.
 The bonus is that it is very easy to replicate at home.
-Besides, it is typically seasoned with curry powder.
-Moreover, they use common ingredients are meat like chicken, beef, Chinese barbeque pork, ham, and Chinese sausages (Lap Cheong).
-Or prawns with scrambles eggs or omelette and mix vegetables.
+Besides, they typically season it with curry powder.
+Moreover, their common ingredients are meat like chicken, beef, Chinese barbeque pork, ham, and Chinese sausages (Lap Cheong).
+Or prawns with scramble eggs or omelette and mix vegetables.
 For my gluten free recipe, my main ingredients are curry powder, prawns, gluten free leg ham, zucchini and carrots.
-This gluten free Singapore noodles (Sing Chow Mai Fun) recipe is also dairy free and nut free.
+Plus egg omelette as garnish when you serve this dish.
+This Singapore noodles (Sing Chow Mai Fun) recipe is not only gluten free but also dairy free and nut free.

 You may also like my other gluten free Asian noodles: